Pessimism: Political and cultural

-Many economic conservatives and libertarians believe that the expansion of the state and the role of government in society is inevitable, and they are at best fighting a holding action against it.
+Many economic conservatives and libertarians believe that the expansion of the state and the role of government in society is inevitable, and that they are at best fighting a holding action against it.

 They hold that the natural tendency of people is to be ruled and that freedom is an exceptional state of affairs which is now being abandoned in favor of social and economic security provided by the welfare state.
 Political pessimism has sometimes found expression in dystopian novels such as George Orwell's Nineteen Eighty-Four.
 Political pessimism about one's country often correlates with a desire to emigrate.

-During the financial crisis of 2007–08 in the United States, the neologism "pessimism porn" was coined to describe the alleged eschatological and survivalist thrill some people derive from predicting, reading and fantasizing about the collapse of civil society through the destruction of the world's economic system.
+During the 2008 financial crisis in the United States, the neologism "pessimism porn" came to describe the alleged eschatological and survivalist thrill some people derive from predicting, reading, and fantasizing about the collapse of civil society through the destruction of the world's economic system.

+Puolanka, a municipality located in the Kainuu region in the northern Finland, has been called the "most pessimistic municipality in Finland", and in 2019, the municipality gained worldwide publicity when the BBC published a video about Puolanka, describing it as the "most pessimistic town in the world".
+Pessimism has a long tradition in the Kainuu region, mostly because Kainuu was a poor region that had often suffered from famines in the late 19th century and early 20th century, which is why the region is also called a "hunger land".

 Technological and environmental

 Technological pessimism is the belief that advances in science and technology do not lead to an improvement in the human condition.
-Technological pessimism can be said to have originated during the industrial revolution with the Luddite movement.
+Technological pessimism can be said to have originated during the Industrial Revolution with the Luddite movement.
 Luddites blamed the rise of industrial mills and advanced factory machinery for the loss of their jobs and set out to destroy them.
 The Romantic movement was also pessimistic towards the rise of technology and longed for simpler and more natural times.
 Poets like William Wordsworth and William Blake believed that industrialization was polluting the purity of nature.

 Some social critics and environmentalists believe that globalization, overpopulation and the economic practices of modern capitalist states over-stress the planet's ecological equilibrium.
 They warn that unless something is done to slow this, climate change will worsen eventually leading to some form of social and ecological collapse.
 James Lovelock believes that the ecology of the Earth has already been irretrievably damaged, and even an unrealistic shift in politics would not be enough to save it.
 According to Lovelock, the Earth's climate regulation system is being overwhelmed by pollution and the Earth will soon jump from its current state into a dramatically hotter climate.
 Lovelock blames this state of affairs on what he calls "polyanthroponemia", which is when: "humans overpopulate until they do more harm than good."
 Lovelock states:

 The presence of 7 billion people aiming for first-world comforts…is clearly incompatible with the homeostasis of climate but also with chemistry, biological diversity and the economy of the system.